openmobilityfoundation/mobility-data-specification/policy/README.md

 # Mobility Data Specification: Policy

 This specification describes the digital relationship between _mobility as a service_ Providers and the Agencies that regulate them.
-The Policy specification is meant to define communicate municipality policies (such as as vehicle deployment caps and speed limits) in a clear, consistent manner.
+The Policy specification is meant to communicate municipal policies (such as as vehicle deployment caps and speed limits) in a clear, consistent manner.

 ## Table of Contents